Zadar Travel Guide

 Things to do in Zadar: Five Wells Square

-The main street – Kalelarga promenade
+The Main Street – Kalelarga

-Listen to The Sea Organ music
+Listen to The Sea Organ Music

-This is one of the biggest attractions in Croatia.
-From above it looks like marble steps leading to the sea, but something much more phenomenal is happening down there.
+This is one of the biggest attractions in the whole Croatia.
+From above it looks like marble steps leading to the sea, but something much more phenomenal is happening down there: the Sea Organ is an installation of narrow channels connected to 35 organ pipes playing different notes from the wave energy and producing beautiful random music.

 No chaotic tones, just real music that you’ll enjoy and come back to listen every day during your stay in Zadar.
+The Sea Organ installation won the European Prize for Urban Public Space 2006.

 Things to do in Zadar: The Sea Organs

-Watching the sunset at The Greeting to the Sun
+Watching the Sunset at The Greeting to the Sun

 The installation includes three hundred multi-layered glass plates covering 22 m diameter, absorbing the Sun rays during the day and activates the lighting elements in the circle at the sunset to produce an imposing show of light.